bflanagin/EduSteem/README.md

 EduSteem is a educational organization tool for traditional and non traditional schools based on the process of "reflective learning" and what we have deemed "micro-scholarships".

 Please note this is a new project and most if not all the features should be considered testing quality.
 We hope to have the first version done by the begining of August 2018.
-If you would like to contribute feel free to download and play with the application, we will have tasks that need to be done as soon as the first month of development is complete.
+If you would like to contribute feel free to download and play with the application, we will have tasks that need to be done as soon as the first pubilc version of the software is complete.

 ### How it works